yellowdog/python-examples/README.md

 The name of the Worker Pool, if not supplied, is automatically generated using a concatenation of `wp_`, the `tag` property, a UTC timestamp, and three random hex characters: e,g,. `wp_mytag_221024-155524-b0a`.

-## Worker Pool JSON File Structure

-**Experimental Feature**

-It's also possible to capture a Worker Pool definition as a JSON document.
-The JSON filename can be supplied either using the command line with the `--worker-pool` or `-p` parameter with `yd-provision`, or by populating the `workerPoolData` property in the TOML configuration file with the JSON filename.
-Command line specification takes priority over TOML specification.
-The JSON specification allows the creation of **Advanced Worker Pools**, with different node types and the ability to specify Node Actions.

-When using a JSON document to specify the Worker Pool, the schema of the document is identical to that expected by the YellowDog API for Worker Provisioning.

-Examples will be provided at a later date.

 ## TOML Properties in the `workerPool` Section

 Here's an example of the `workerPool` section of a TOML configuration file, showing all the possible properties that can be set: